Alps Hockey League

 The Alps Hockey League (AlpsHL) is a professional ice hockey league based in Central Europe.
-The league is made up of teams from Austria, Italy and Slovenia.
-The league was established as a result of a merger between Serie A and the Inter-National League.
+The league is made up of teams from Austria, Croatia, Italy and Slovenia.
+It was established in 2016 as a result of a merger between Serie A and the Inter-National League.

 Formation

-The Alps Hockey League was founded in spring 2016, and is a joint venture between the Austrian Ice Hockey Association, the Federazione Italiana Sport del Ghiaccio, and the Ice Hockey Federation of Slovenia.
+The Alps Hockey League was founded in spring 2016 as a joint venture between the Austrian Ice Hockey Association, the Italian Ice Sports Federation, and the Ice Hockey Federation of Slovenia.
 The three national governing bodies have stated that they are keen to ensure that the league is both of a high standard, and financially viable in the long term.
 In addition, the league has also stated that it is open to teams from other nations, including the Czech Republic, Germany and Slovakia.

 Regarding players, each team can sign a maximum four foreign-born players.
 The AlpsHL operates on a points-based system, with each team having 36 points available, of which a maximum of 16 can be spent on foreign players.
 As a result of this, the league aims to focus on the development of young players from the participating countries.

-2022–23 teams
+Teams

-In the 2022–23 season, the AlpsHL consists of 15 teams, with 7 teams from Austria, 7 from Italy, and 1 from Slovenia.
+In the 2025–26 season, the AlpsHL consists of 13 teams, with 7 teams from Italy, 4 from Austria, and 1 each from Croatia and Slovenia.